myzie/burrow/README.md

 ## AWS Multi-Region Deployment

-Burrow includes Terraform configurations to deploy Burrow across the 17 default enabled AWS regions in your account with a single command:
+Burrow includes Terraform configurations to deploy Burrow across the 17 default-enabled AWS regions in your account with a single command:

 ```bash
 make deploy BUCKET_NAME=my-terraform-state-bucket